daniel156161/Minecraft-Portable/README.md

 after that all is done and you can run the Minecraft-Portable.bat file

+## Launchers
+you can download the Launchers form they original webside and but it into the bin\ folder with the correct names see Compatible Launchers

+### Compatible Launchers
+- MinecraftLauncher.exe
+- TechnicLauncher.jar

+## What are the Content of the Files

 ### PC\mc-config.bat  will create after first start
 set Version=8.0 					versionnumber
 set starter=Minecraft-Portable		Programmname